rk-man/Ecommerce-app/README.md

 - **Category Selection**: Authenticated users can select categories they are interested in from a list.
 - **Persistent Data Storage**: User data and selected categories are stored securely in a PostgreSQL database hosted on [Neon](https://neon.tech/).

+## Technologies Used

+The entire application is built using [T3 stack](https://create.t3.gg/) which comprises of the following technologies.

+- **Next.js**: React framework for building full stack applications with server side rendering and static site generation.
+- **Tailwind CSS**: CSS framework for styling.
+- **TRPC**: Framework for writing efficient TypeScript-powered APIs.
+It minimizes the effort in maintaining types for same data in both client and server.
+- **Prisma**: The ORM for efficient communication between application and database.
+- **PostgreSQL**: Open-source relational database management system.

 ## Installation

 1. Clone the repository: